stivcode21/Whatsapp-Website/README.md

 > [!NOTE]
 >
+> 🌀CURRENT UPDATE🌀
+>
+> integration of motodoligia BEM✅
+>
+> new responsive integration on the page✅
+>
+> of interactivity with the mouse in some icons✅
+>
+> new archiving section ✅
+>
+> nueva barra de croll en la seccion de chats ✅
+>
+> documentation keywords to understand the code ✅
+>
 > ◼️NEXT UPDATES◼️
 >
-> 💠integration of motodoligia BEM
->
 > 💠integration of better documentation
 >
 > 💠 the MAIN section I will add messages
 >
-> 💠The site will also be made responsive
+> 💠 fix some bugs
 >
-> 💠I will add more interactivity with :hover ::before
+> 💠 Optimizaré el código
 >
 > 🔴ALL THIS AND MORE SOON🔴